influxdata/telegraf/plugins/inputs/aos/README.md

   address = "192.168.59.1"

   # Interval to refresh content from the AOS server (in sec).
+  # This is no longer needed as of AOS 3.2.
   # refresh_interval = 30

   # Streaming Type Can be "perfmon", "alerts" or "events".
   streaming_type = [ "perfmon", "alerts" ]

-  # Define parameters to join the AOS Server using the REST API.
+  # Define parameters to configure the AOS Server using the REST API.
   aos_server = "192.168.59.250"
   aos_port = 443
   aos_login = "admin"